OCT-FPGA/Vitis-Tutorials-U280/FINN/tfc_end2end_example.md

 Then, go to the directory end2end_example &#8594; bnn-pynq, and click the notebook ```tfc_end2end_example.ipynb```.
 ![plot](images/tfc_end2end.png)

-After you opened the notebook, make the following changes.
+After you have opened the notebook, make the following changes.
+Note: If you have already replaced the notebook with the file that includes these changes, you may skip to Section 2.6.

 - Replace
 ```bash